What is an Offshore Bank Account?

 A U.S. citizen can open an offshore bank account after establishing a foreign legal entity (trust, LLC, or corporation) and having the foreign entity open an entity account.
 Opening foreign trusts, LLCs, or corporations involves specialized legal work, and there are annual fees due to the foreign representative of the foreign entity.

-It can be significantly less expensive for an individual to open an account without a foreign entity.
+It can be significantly less expensive, but more difficult, for an individual to open an account without a foreign entity.
 The bank will still likely impose a fee to conduct due diligence.

 Can you open an offshore bank account online?